sryze/delete-old-idea-data/README.md

 # delete-old-idea-data

-This shell script allows you to easily delete the folders left by previous versions of JetBranins IDEs after upgrading them.
+This shell script allows you to easily delete the folders left by previous versions of IntelliJ IDEA and other JetBranins IDEs after upgrading them.

 Supported OS:
 * Linux, macOS, etc (any *nix with a Bash shell)